TDA/NUI-Protoypes/README.md

 I intend for this repo to serve as a reasonable resource and refresher for an experienced web dev getting back into the game.
 To serve that purpose, I will try my best to write this in a way where the code is readable and is documented sufficiently.
+To that end, some of the `lorem ipsum dolor amet` needs to be re-written as text.
+However, in the initial phases, I do not expect to spend that kind of time.
+I will purely be focusing on finding the right use-cases for each UI Framework, and see where each shines and fails.

 ### FAQ's
 * Why these frameworks?